Jueferu/Fresh/PROGRESS.md

 ## 1:15 PM
 Have done a very major rework of state setters and rewards Will just commit all of this and restart my PC due to some memory problems?

+# 8/3/2024
+## 12:23 PM

+It's getting better!
+It's still bad, but getting there.

+I think I figured it out.
+I forgot to add a goal/concede reward.